 Does the new ETA format outperform a standard ad?
 Not enough conversion data has accumulated yet, so I focused on changes in click through rates (CTR) when testing performance.
 My early tests and results are positive and generally there is an increase in CTR on the new ads compared to the old, although this is not always the case in each ad group.
 With more ad text available it makes sense that CTR would increase, especially with an early advantage over other advertisers in the market yet to make the transition.
 Overall in the account, CTR increased by 8% for a limited test period, although there are marketing industry reports that indicate higher CTR increases.
 I also expect Quality Score to receive a boost.

-As an AdWords Consultant, I’m keen to observe future results and how ETAs impact the conversion rates in my accounts.
-I will report future findings when I have gathered more data and will create a more detailed post.
+As an AdWords Consultant, we’re keen to observe future results and how ETAs impact the conversion rates in our accounts.